 Since our inception, we have financed our operations through a public offering of common stock and proceeds from private placements of membership interests and convertible promissory notes.
-To date, we have not generated any revenues from the sale of products and we do not anticipate generating any revenues from the sales of products for the foreseeable future.
+To date, we have not generated any revenue from the sale of products and we do not anticipate generating any revenue from the sales of products for the foreseeable future.
 We have incurred losses and generated negative cash flows from operations since inception.
-As of June 30, 2021, our principal source of liquidity was our cash, which totaled \$21.8 million.
+As of September 30, 2021, our principal source of liquidity was our cash, which totaled \$19.2 million.

 The COVID-19 global pandemic has resulted in travel restrictions and temporary shut-downs of both essential and non-essential businesses in the U.S. and abroad.
 To date, the pandemic has not had a material impact on our operations as our employees are effectively working from home.
-Fibromyalgia research and development activities have largely progressed as planned during the pandemic.
-However, due to many uncertainties, we are unable to estimate the pandemic's forward, if any, at this time.
+FM research and development activities have largely progressed as planned during the pandemic.
+However, due to many uncertainties, we are unable to estimate the effect of the COVID-19 pandemic on our business, if any, in the future.